 After entertaining the audience with the comedy entertainer Kattappanayile Hrithik Roshan, actor Vishnu Unnikrishnan is back in a lead role with the Malayalam movie Vikadakumaran.

-In the directorial venture of Boban Samuel that can be called as the Malayalam version of Akshay Kumar’s Bollywood flick Jolly LLB, Vishnu plays as Advocate Binu Sebastian, a struggling lawyer, who deals with petty cases.
+The directorial venture of Boban Samuel is the Malayalam version of Akshay Kumar’s Bollywood flick Jolly LLB.
+Vishnu plays as Advocate Binu Sebastian, a struggling lawyer, who deals with petty cases.
 How he handles a big case and a series of complications followed by it form the crux of Vikadakumaran.

 Performances in Vikadakumaran

 The role was apt for Vishnu.
 Dharmajan Bolgatty has performed convincingly as Manikandan, the sidekick of Binu.
 Just a countable number of comedy dialogues by the duo remain as the saving factor of Vikadakumaran, sadly, nothing stays in my mind now.

 Though Manasa Radhakrishnan looks like a promising performer, the filmmakers have sidelined her as just a mandatory good looking heroine we see for every hero in commercial movies.
 Rosin Jolly and Megha Mathew just come and go without creating much impact.
 Jayan as advocate Swami does a decent job, while Jinu Joseph’s villain Roshi Balachandran and Baiju’s character Baiju were a little annoying.
 Indrans, who portrayed the role of a police guard appeared only in minimal scenes, but that was enough for us to remember his role.